It can be shocking and upsetting to learn that your child has gotten in trouble for picking on other kids or been labeled a bully.

 Understanding Bullying Behavior

 Kids bully for many reasons.
 Some bully because they feel insecure.
 Picking on someone who seems emotionally or physically weaker provides a feeling of being more important, popular, or in control.
-In other cases, kids bully because they simply don't know that it's unacceptable to pick on kids who are different because of size, looks, race, or religion.
+In other cases, kids bully because they simply don't know that it's not OK to pick on kids who are different because of size, looks, race, or religion.

 Helping Kids Stop Bullying

 Let your child know that bullying is not OK and can bring serious consequences at home, school, and in the community if it continues.

 Try to understand the reasons behind your child's behavior.
 In some cases, kids bully because they have trouble managing strong emotions like anger, frustration, or insecurity.
 In other cases, kids haven't learned cooperative ways to work out conflicts and understand differences.

 - Take bullying seriously.
 Make sure your kids understand that you will not tolerate bullying at home or anywhere else.
 Set rules about bullying and stick to them.
 If you punish your child by taking away privileges, be sure it's meaningful.
 For example, if your child bullies other kids via email, text messages, or a social networking site, stop phone or computer privileges for a period of time.
 If your child acts aggressively at home, with siblings or others, put a stop to it.
 Teach more appropriate (and nonviolent) ways to react, like walking away.